StefHees/Learn2Code/README.md

 # Learn2Code

-This is a test project.
+This is a test project with which I intend to get more familiar with version control, Git and Laravel.